Most Common Bicycle Accidents

 An increasing percentage of the population is opting to turn towards bicycles as their commuting tools of choice.
-Not only is biking a great way to help keep our environment safe, but it helps keep people healthy and active as they go about their daily lives.
+Not only is biking a great way to help the environment, but it helps keep people healthy and active as they go about their daily lives.
 Anybody in Illinois is likely to be greeted by the sight of at least a few cyclists each day.
 Some hop on their bikes for fun, others ride them to work, but one fact remains the same.
 A bicycle accident involving a car can be deadly, so everyone needs to do their part to keep each other safe.

 The 3 Most Common Bicycle Accidents